Denied Boarding Without a Return Ticket: 2026 Rules

 |---|---|---|

-With the Flexibility option (+7 EUR), you can modify your ticket if your plans change after purchase.
+With the Flexibility option (+$7), you can modify your ticket if your plans change after purchase.
 It’s a huge time and money saver when you’re traveling day by day.
 Payment is 100% secure via Stripe, and you can even pay with Apple Pay at the airport counter in case of an absolute emergency.
-We’re talking about 14 EUR to save a trip that costs thousands.
+We’re talking about $14 to save a trip that costs thousands.

 Traveling as a family or group without breaking the bank

-For a family of 4, count 24 EUR one-way with a baby.
+For a family of 4, count $24 one-way with a baby.
 Because yes, my daughter Lena got her first passport at 3 months for a trip to Greece and I quickly understood the rates.
-Traveling with a baby under one year old is free on Volward.
-So for two adults, a 4-year-old child, and a baby, it’s exactly 24 EUR (14 + 5 + 5 + 0).
+Babies count as additional passengers on Volward (+$5 one-way, +$7 round-trip).
+So for two adults, a 4-year-old child, and a baby, it’s exactly $24 (14 + 5 + 5 + 5).
 It’s literally the price of two coffees and two croissants at Paris airport.

 The "Activate Later" option for improvisation pros